X-Ryl669/tinytinycompress/README.md

 T2C can be build with a smaller hashtable (down to 128 buckets / 256 bytes) but it implies a smaller compression factor.

+On average, T2C is 8x faster to compress and 4.5x faster to decompress then Heatshrink